 Occupational therapy assistants work directly with patients under the supervision of an occupational therapist, helping patients with therapeutic activities and recording patient progress.
 Many occupational therapy assistants work evening and weekend hours, and the majority work in therapists' offices, nursing homes and hospitals.
-The BLS predicts job growth of 43% for assistants working in occupational therapy.
+The BLS predicts job growth of 40% between 2014 and 2024 for assistants working in occupational therapy.

 Rehabilitation assistants may work in occupational or physical therapy, performing a range of functions to help sick or injured patients regain abilities.
 An associate's degree is required in both fields, and some states mandate licensing or certification.
 These are rapidly growing professions.